create3000/x_ite/docs/_posts/tutorials/hello-world.md

 }
 ```

 We position the text below the sphere by a translation of about 1 Meter along the y-axis.
 We want a blue colored text, so we assign a [Material](/x_ite/components/shape/material/) node to the *material* field of the [Appearance](/x_ite/components/shape/appearance/) node and set the *diffuseColor* field to `0 0.5 1`.
-As geometry we take a [Text](/x_ite/components/text/text/) node and set the *string* field to "Hello World!".
+As geometry we take a [Text](/x_ite/components/text/text/) node and set the *string* field to `"Hello", "World!"`.
 The *string* field is of type MFString, an Array like object, where each element is of type String, one element for each line.

 ### Result